tjrein/ElderBridge/elderbridge-react/README.md

 Installation and Usage Instructions
 ------
 1. Make sure you have [npm and Node.js installed](https://nodejs.org/en/)
-2. In the project directory, run "npm install".
-This will install all the dependencies in "package.json" and "package-lock.json"
+2. In the project directory, run `npm install`.
+This will install all the dependencies in `package.json` and `package-lock.json`
-3. To start the application, run "npm start".
-The application will be available at "localhost:3000"
+3. To start the application, run `npm start`.
+The application will be available at `localhost:3000`
 4. To login, supply a valid email and any password

 Control Flow